-Importance of good relationships and understanding of support services from the whole team
+Importance of good relationships and understanding, from the whole team, with support services

-A case study from a Productive Ward test site:
+A case study from a test site:

-The ward decided to implement the Meals module after looking at where their time was being spent, using the activity follow totaliser.
-The meal round had also been a source of frustration for staff for a number of years.
+The ward decided to implement the Meals module after looking at where their time was being spent on using the Activity Follow Totaliser.
+The Meal Round had also been a source of frustration for staff for a number of years.